fonoster/routr-walkthrough-tutorial/tutorial.md

 Routr is a sip proxy, location server, and registrar that provides a reliable and scalable SIP infrastructure for telephony carriers, communication service providers, and integrators.

-This tutorial will go over Routr's major components and will help you familiarize with the steps of deploying a new VoIP network.
+This tutorial goes over Routr's major components and can help you familiarize with the steps of deploying a new VoIP network.

-Continue on to the next step to begin the tutorial.
+Continue to the next step to begin the tutorial.

 ## Downloading and Installing Routr SIP Server